-Data Controller Textiles Francais Limited is the ‘Data Controller’, meaning that when you use the Textiles français website(s), we determine how the data that are collected are processed and we are responsible for your privacy.
+Data Controller Textiles Francais PLC is the ‘Data Controller’, meaning that when you use the Textiles français website(s), we determine how the data that are collected are processed and we are responsible for your privacy.

 The basic principles (the details are explained further below):